Modern Barndominium Construction Alt Text: Barndominium complying with building codes

 Importance of Zoning Basics

-Zoning rules determine where you can build, how large your structure may be, and which uses are permitted.
-Residential, agricultural, and mixed-use designations each come with unique setback and height restrictions.
-Failing to verify zoning can result in fines or forced modifications after construction begins.
+Zoning rules determine where you can build, how large your structure can be, and what uses are permitted.
+For example, Residential, Agricultural, and Mixed-Use zones each have unique setback and height restrictions.
+Failure to verify zoning can result in penalties, including fines or required modifications once construction starts.
+Always consult with local zoning officials to ensure your plans align with the current regulations.

 1. Visit your county zoning office to confirm your parcel’s classification.